 - And note all the compound names:

-- Boeing merged with McDonnell Douglas (which was a merger of McDonnell and Douglas), taking the name Boeing.
+- The Boeing Airplane Company (usually just called Boeing) merged with McDonnell Douglas (which was a merger of McDonnell and Douglas), taking the name The Boeing Company (usually just called Boeing) — and despite the naming most of the management of the united company came from MD side.
+Boeing also incorporated MD's stylized "airplane circumnavigating the globe" emblem into their new logo.
 Boeing also acquired North American Rockwell (a merger of North American Aviation with Rockwell International).

 - Lockheed-Martin was formed from the merger of Lockheed and Martin Marietta (which was a merger of, you guessed it, Martin and Marietta).